Ostrogoths: The Greuthungi and Ostrogothi before the Huns

 The nature of the divisions of the Goths before the arrival of the Huns is uncertain, but throughout all their history the Ostrogoths are only mentioned by that name very rarely, and normally in very uncertain contexts.
 Among other Gothic group names, however, they are associated with the Greuthungi.
 Scholarly opinions are divided about this connection.
 Historian Herwig Wolfram sees these as two names for one people as will be discussed below.
 Peter Heather, in contrast, has written that:

 Ostrogoths in the sense of the group led by Theodoric to Italy stand at the end of complex processes of fragmentation and unification involving a variety of groups—mostly but not solely Gothic it seems—and the better, more contemporary, evidence argues against the implication derived from Jordanes that Ostrogoths are Greuthungi by another name.

 Some historians go much further than Heather, questioning whether we can assume any single ethnicity, even Gothic, which united the Ostrogoths before they were politically united by the Amal clan.

-One dubious early mention of the Ostrogoths is found in the much later-written Historia Augusta, but it distinguishes the Ostrogoths and Greuthungi.
-In the article for Emperor Claudius Gothicus (reigned 268–270), the following list of "Scythian" peoples is given who had been conquered by the emperor when he earned his title "Gothicus": "peuci trutungi austorgoti uirtingi sigy pedes celtae etiam eruli".
-These words are traditionally edited by modern scholars to include well-known peoples: "Peuci, Grutungi, Austrogoti, Tervingi, Visi, Gipedes, Celtae etiam et Eruli" (emphasis added).
+One dubious early mention of the Ostrogoths is found in the Historia Augusta, which was written centuries later, and is known to contain fabricated materials.
+It can be interpreted as distinguishing the Ostrogoths and Greuthungi.
+In the article for Emperor Claudius Gothicus (reigned 268–270), the following garbled list of "Scythian" peoples is given who had been conquered by the emperor when he earned his title "Gothicus": "peuci trutungi austorgoti uirtingi sigy pedes celtae etiam eruli ".
+These words are traditionally edited by modern scholars to include well-known peoples: "Peuci, Grutungi, Austrogoti, Tervingi, Visi, Gipedes, Celtae etiam et Eruli " (emphasis added).
 However, this work is not considered reliable, especially for contemporary terminology.

 The first record of a Gothic sub-group acting in its own name, specifically the Tervingi, was dated from 291.
 The Greuthungi, Vesi, and Ostrogothi are all attested no earlier than 388.